Open Source Technology

 Use existing helpers as filters in expressions such as {{ "My Link" | sub: "Link", "Page" | link_to: route_path }}, use the “pipeline operator” in any Ruby code not just templates, add front matter to Rails app views, and so much more.

 We’ve been developing and using Serbea in-house on production projects, and now it’s available to the open source world at large.
-We think Serbea will grow into a popular superset of ERB enjoyed by developers of Bridgetown and Rails sites alike.
+We think Serbea will grow into a popular superset of ERB enjoyed by developers of Ruby websites of all shapes and sizes.

 An Extensible Ruby to Modern JavaScript Transpiler